Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 Entering State Tax Data for States other than Wisconsin

-If Employee is Legal Resident of Indiana, Illinois, Michigan or Kentucky (the employee would have checked one of the reciprocity declaration boxes on their W4) make the following changes:
+If Employee is a Legal Resident of Indiana, Illinois, Michigan or Kentucky (the employee would have checked one of the reciprocity declaration boxes on their W4) make the following changes:

 1. In the State Information Section: